Oahu Dream Weddings Tips & Advice

 - Please make sure our contract lists the correct number of participants.
 This number is important for our DLNR beach permit and for the vendors.

-- Please make sure they know the schedule.
+- Please make sure all participants know your schedule.
 You are responsible for the actions or non-actions of your guests.
-When we've experienced a problem, a word from the minister is usually enough to settle things down but, we may need to ask you for your help.
+If there's a problem, a word from the minister is usually settles things down but, we may need to ask you for your help.
 Worst case, we stop, cease services, leave the site, and no monies will be returned.

 Using your own transportation: